 Avoid feeding the plant too much as it will take away its flavor.
 During its growing period, you can use a balanced fertilizer, diluted to half of its strength once in 4-6 weeks.
 Do refer to the label for instructions.

 Pinch off the tips periodically for bushier growth.
 Also, cut-off broken, diseased, or criss-cross stems from time to time.
 You should always suppress the flowering growth as it prevents the foliage from developing fully—simply pinch off flowering buds as soon as they appear.

 You don’t have to worry much about pests and diseases with peppermint.
 Just make sure you are never overwatering the plant.

 Harvesting peppermint is an easy job— just snip away the leaves you want and it will keep on growing new ones.
 Just make sure you are not damaging the plant while taking leaves.
-Use a sanetized shear for the process.
-Also, make sure you harvest only 1/3 of the plant, else the growth of the plant will be suppressed.
+Use a sanitized shear for the process.
+Also, make sure you harvest only 1/3 of the plant, or else the growth of the plant will be suppressed.